shishupal/TechnicalCommunityContent/Big Data and Analytics/Azure Machine Learning/Session 2 - Hands On/Azure Machine Learning HOL (Node).md

 <a name="HOLTitle"></a>
-# Building Smart Apps with Azure Machine Learning #
+# Building Smart Apps with Azure Machine Learning Studio #

 ---